bpfman/bpfman/docs/getting-started/launching-bpfman.md

 The service that runs `bpfman-rpc` is only started when there is a request on the socket, and then `bpfman-rpc` stops itself after an inactivity timeout.

+!!!
+Note
-> For security reasons, it is recommended to run `bpfman-rpc` as a systemd service when running on a local host.
+    For security reasons, it is recommended to run `bpfman-rpc` as a systemd service when running on a local host.
     For local development, some may find it useful to run `bpfman-rpc` as a long lived process.

 When run as a systemd service, the set of linux capabilities are limited to only the required set.
 If permission errors are encountered, see [Linux Capabilities](../developer-guide/linux-capabilities.md)